JoshDevHub/Chess/README.md

 #### **Pawn**
 Each player is given 8 Pawn pieces to the start the game.
 To the untrained eye, they seem like a simple piece, but their behavior varies more considerably than any other piece on the board.
 Pawns may move one square forward unless they are in their initial positions, where they can optionally move two squares forward.
 Pawns cannot capture enemy pieces directly in front of them, but they can capture on the two squares diagonally in front of them.
 They're also the only pieces involved in En-Passant capture and in the Promotion mechanic.

+#### **Promotion**
+If a pawn reaches the back rank on the opponent's side of the board, the player gets the option to 'promote' the pawn to a different piece.
+The player can choose a Queen, Rook, Bishop, or Knight.

 #### **Queen**
 Each player is given one Queen piece to begin the game.
 It is the most powerful piece in the game of Chess, and it is capable of moving any number of uninterrupted squares in all directions (vertically, horizontally, and diagonally).